John Norquist: Post mayoral career

 At the beginning of 2004, Norquist began working full-time as the head of the Congress for the New Urbanism, an urban planning and development reform organization based in Chicago, Illinois.
 He left CNU in 2014 after a decade with the organization.
 During his tenure, he spoke often and eloquently about the regulatory obstacles that continue to get in the way of good urbanism.
 Building on his experience taking down the Park East Freeway in Milwaukee, he championed a national CNU campaign that has helped advocates and local officials in their own highway teardown movements.
-Norquist is now the John M DeGrove Fellow at Florida Atlantic University and Adjunct Professor at DePaul University Real Estate Program.
+Norquist is now the John M DeGrove Fellow at Florida Atlantic University and adjunct professor at DePaul University Real Estate Program.

-Works
+Personal life and family

-Norquist, John O. The Wealth of Cities (1998).
+John Norquist is a son of Rev. Ernest O. Norquist and his wife Jeannette Norquist.
+He is of Swedish descent.